Schoen8888/markdown-project/README.md

 # 🌐 Credit Knowledge Project

 Welcome!
-This repo explores **credit cards, credit scores, and ways to improve your score**.
+This repository explores **credit cards, credit scores, and ways to improve your score**.

 ## 📖 Contents
 - [Background Info on Credit Cards](background.md)